bugxvii/bugxvii/README.md

 I'm Jii Eu (a.k.a.
 Eubug).

-I was born in Korea🇰🇷 raised in the States🇺🇸 and now working in Japan🇯🇵 as a language teacher in number of elementary schools.
+I was born in S.Korea🇰🇷 raised in the States🇺🇸 and now working in Japan🇯🇵 as a language teacher in number of elementary schools.

 ![Drawing](./asa.jpg)